yawpitchroll/www.yawpitchroll.com/content/posts/hugo-probably-is-not-for-you.md

 These are required because the quickstart instructions had you rename the theme directory as you made the submodule, and the **themesDir** configuration key was set apparently as a hack to make the theme easier to test.

 These sorts of issues mostly derive from the various themes having been written at various stages in Hugo's _rapid_ evolution, and many of them have committed to old choices that no longer remain the best practice, or are now pending deprecation[^4].
-One phylogentic tree of themes _requires_ content to be in `content/post` instead of `content/posts`, another will fall down if it's not the other way around.
+One phylogenetic tree of themes _requires_ content to be in `content/post` instead of `content/posts`, another will fall down if it's not the other way around.

   [^4]: Hence the warnings you'll see in the quickstart with Ananke, even with the fixes describe above.